dojo/docs/howto.rst

 Tips and Tricks, the edge cases
 ===============================

 Many times you will encounter some question on a forum or the #dojo channel and you just want to keep a note about it with the respective answer.
-Those cases should be put into sub pages -tricks.
+Those cases should be put into subpages suffixed with ``-tricks``.
-So if someone posts something interesting to know about the dijit.Dialog and you just want to note this for other people post it in the dijit/Dialog-tricks page.
-If such a page doesn't exist, feel free to create one
+So, if someone posts something interesting to know about the dijit.Dialog, and you just want to note this for other people, post it in the dijit/Dialog-tricks page.
+If such a page doesn't exist, feel free to create one.

 ===============